Helsinki-NLP/OpusFilter/README.md

 * `unk`: unknown token symbol (optional; default `<UNK>`, case sensitive)
 * `include_unks`: include unknown tokens in perplexity calculations (optional; default `false`)
 * `ccs`: list of context cues ignored in perplexity calculations (optional; default `null`)
+* `segmentation`: subword segmentation options (optional; default `{}`)
 * `mb`: morph boundary marking (optional; default `""`)
 * `wb`: word boundary tag (optional; default `"<w>"`)
 * `init_hist`: ignore n first tokens after the end-of-sentence tag `</s>` in perplexity calculations (optional; default 2)
 * `interpolate`: list of language models (in ARPA format) and interpolation weights (optional; default `null`)

 See [train_ngram](#train_ngram) for training the models.
-Note that the format, perplexity calculation, and boundary marking options should match the parameters used in model training; do not change them unless you know what you are doing.
+Note that the format, perplexity calculation, segmentation, and boundary marking options should match the parameters used in model training; do not change them unless you know what you are doing.

 Separate scores (entropy, perplexity, or negative log-probability) are returned for the source and target segment.
 In filtering, the segment